-The Corporation expects net benefit cost for 2024 related to its defined benefit pension plans, prior to regulatory adjustments, to be \$5 million, an increase of \$5 million compared to 2023, which is primarily due to an increase in current service costs and amortization of actuarial gains, partially offset by an increase in the expected return on plan assets.
+The Corporation expects net benefit cost for 2025 related to its defined benefit pension plans, prior to regulatory adjustments, to be \$7 million, an increase of \$2 million compared to 2024, which is primarily due to higher interest costs and higher amortization of actuarial gains, partially offset by higher expected return on plan assets.

-The following table provides the sensitivities associated with a 100 basis point change in the expected longterm rate of return on pension plan assets and discount rate on 2023 pension net benefit cost, and the related projected benefit obligations recognized in the Corporation's Consolidated Financial Statements:
+The following table provides the sensitivities associated with a 100 basis point change in the expected long- term rate of return on pension plan assets and discount rate on 2024 pension net benefit cost, and the related projected benefit obligations recognized in the Corporation's Consolidated Financial Statements:

-Increase (Decrease) Net Benefit Projected Benefit (\$ millions) Cost Obligation 1% increase in the expected rate of return (7) 6 1% decrease in the expected rate of return 4 (40) 1% increase in the discount rate (12) (118) 1% decrease in the discount rate 7 136
+Projected

+Increase (Decrease) Net Benefit Benefit

+(\$ millions) Cost Obligation

+1% increase in the expected rate of return (8) (2)

+1% decrease in the expected rate of return 5 (46)

+1% increase in the discount rate (7) (114)

+1% decrease in the discount rate 12 135

-The above table reflects the changes before the effect of any regulatory deferral mechanism approved by the
+The above table reflects the changes before the effect of any regulatory deferral mechanism approved by the BCUC.

-BCUC.
 The Corporation currently has in place a BCUC approved mechanism to defer variations in pension net benefit costs from forecast net benefit costs, used to set customer rates, as a regulatory asset or liability.